ShadiK1999/Helpdesk-Homelab-Projects/Active Directory/README.md

 ## Client Testing

-1. Login to client
+1. Log into client:

 The Client PC was logged into to test the DC configurations.

+2. Check client connectivity:

-2. The command prompt was opened to check the following:
+The command prompt was opened to check the following:

 - client should have been delegated an IP and gateway from dhcp server
 - client should be able to connect to the internet from their PC

 3. Add Client PC to the Domain:

 The client PC was added to the `mydomain.com` domain via the PC system settings.
-This was verfied on the DC through Active Directory Users and Computers.
+This was verified on the DC through Active Directory Users and Computers.

 4. Log in as random user: